juliatan/github-profiles-coffeescript/README.md

 ==================================

 Practice exercise during Week 7 of Makers Academy bootcamp.
-The idea was to using GitHub's API to display user selected Github profiles.
+The idea was to use GitHub's API to display user selected Github profiles.

 Technologies Used
 -----------------